AMC1 SERA.6001 Classification of airspaces - ED Decision 2013/013/R

 DURATION OF TEMPORARY MEASURE

-- When establishing Class F airspace, its intended temporary duration after which it should be replaced by an alternative classification should be specified in the AIP of the Member State.
+should be replaced by an alternative classification should be specified in the AIP of

 - The intended temporary duration of Class F airspace should not be longer than 3 years.